 Thus, researchers can have complete access to our data base from our laptop computer, where they can view, read, and make copies of anything in our collection without ever having to sort through archival boxes.

-Meredith Historical Society has grown to approximately 140 members.
+Meredith Historical Society now has approximately 100 members.
 Approximately one third of our members live outside the local area.

 Meredith Historical Society is financially stable.
-By keeping our overhead low, we are able to generate sufficient funds through memberships, donations, an annual stipend from the Bert Santora Memorial Trust Fund, and our fundraising efforts to meet our operating expenses and add to our building fund each year.
-At the present time, there is more than $45,000 in this fund.
+By keeping our overhead low, we are able to generate sufficient funds through memberships, donations, and funds from the Bert Santora Charitable Trust.

 Tax Exempt Status